DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

     Implementation details: [Add an AI Assistant to Blazor Report Viewer](#add-an-ai-assistant-to-report-viewer).

->[!TIP]
+>[!NOTE]
-> Please note that the Open AI Assistant initialization takes time.
-The `DxAIChat` appears once Microsoft Azure OpenAI service completes the scan of a source document (i.e., grid or report data).
+> The Open AI Assistant initialization may take some time.
+The `DxAIChat` becomes ready to use once the Microsoft Azure OpenAI service completes the scan of the source document (i.e., grid or report data).

 ## Implementation Details